Canada Lee: Acting

-In January 1939, with the end of the Federal Theatre Project, Lee gained a role in Mamba's Daughters, a Broadway success that toured North America and returned to Broadway for another brief run in 1940.
+In January 1939, with the end of the Federal Theatre Project, Lee gained a role in Mamba's Daughters (based on DuBose Heyward's 1929 novel), a Broadway success that toured North America and returned to Broadway for another brief run in 1940.
 Lee took a break from the road tour to make his motion picture debut in Keep Punching (1939), a film about boxing.
 He made his radio debut as narrator of the weekly CBS jazz series Flow Gently, Sweet Rhythm (1940–41).
 As that regular series came to an end, he opened a restaurant at 102 West 136th Street, Canada Lee's Chicken Coop, which offered authentic South Carolina cuisine, jazz and blues.
 Lee kept it going despite chronic financial difficulties.

 Lee played the lead role in the 1940 revival of Theodore Ward's Big White Fog.
 A 1938 Federal Theatre Project production, the play was remounted by the newly created Negro Playwrights Company, founded in New York by Ward, Langston Hughes, Paul Robeson, Theodore Browne, Richard Wright and Alain Locke.

 Lee became a star overnight in his ultimate stage success, Native Son (1941), an adaptation of Richard Wright's novel staged on Broadway by Orson Welles.
 The show was a spectacular hit for both Welles and Lee, who starred in the initial New York run, a 19-month national tour, and a second run on Broadway with accessible ticket prices.
 "Mr. Lee's performance is superb," wrote Brooks Atkinson of The New York Times, who called him "certainly the best Negro actor of his time, as well as one of the best actors in this country."
 Wright also applauded the performance, noting the contrast between Lee's affable personality and his intensity as Bigger Thomas.
 The sympathetic portrayal of a black man driven to murder by racial hatred brought much criticism however, especially from the Catholic Diocese of Brooklyn and the Legion of Decency, and the ensuing pressure forced the play to close.

 During World War II, Lee continued to act in plays and in films.
 In 1942, he played in two comedies by William Saroyan, and earned approving reviews despite the generally negative response to these plays.
 In 1943, his name was above the title on the marquee for South Pacific, a race-themed drama directed by Lee Strasberg that again was panned by critics but won Lee critical praise.

 Perhaps Lee's best known film role was in Alfred Hitchcock's Lifeboat (1944), in which he played ship's steward Joe Spencer, one of 8 men and women who survive the sinking of the freighter carrying them from New York to London and are joined in their lifeboat by a survivor of the crew of the U-boat that destroyed their vessel.